malmgrenola/feed-us/README.md

 ## UX

-This section provides the insight into the UX processes, focusing on who this website is for, what it is that they want to achieve and how this project is the best way to help them achieve these things.

-The typical website user is an adult ready to take the responsabillity to plan the dinner weekly
+The typical website user is an adult ready to take the responsabillity to plan the dinner for the whole week.

 List user Stories: